Navigation: ENTERING AND MAINTAINING TRANSACTIONS >

 You may sometimes make a purchase where some parts of the purchase have sales tax charged on them, and other parts don't.
 Or one where different parts of the purchase have different sales tax rates charged on them.

-The automated handling in the program with the Sales Tax Codes set up in the Maintenance ⇒ Sales Tax Codes window will obviously not give the correct values in that case.
+The automated handling in the program with the Sales Tax Codes set up in the Maintenance ⇒ Sales Tax Codes window will obviously not give the correct values in that case, if you start by entering the total amount.

 If you need a calculator to do those calculations, you can start the built-in Calculator program in Windows with the program's Tools ⇒ Run Windows Calculator menu option.